 We support Scottish Government's commitment to press the UK Government to ban the broadcast advertising of foods high in fat, salt and sugar before the 9pm watershed.
-Such ban would reduce the amount of HFSS product adverts seen by children by 82% compared to just 37% for the current regulations11.
+Such ban would reduce the amount of HFSS product adverts seen by children by 82% compared to just 37% for the current regulations15.
 While this ban is intended to reduce children's exposure to HFSS product advertising, the House of Commons Health Select Committee after March 2017 hearings stated that 'it would be no bad thing in tackling obesity if adults were exposed to less advertising of unhealthy food'.

-A recent study published by Obesity Health Alliance provided strong support for this; they showed that children can be exposed to up to nine advertisements of HFSS products during half an hour of watching prime time TV12.
+A recent study published by Obesity Health Alliance provided strong support for this; they showed that children can be exposed to up to nine advertisements of HFSS products during half an hour of watching prime time TV16.
 Furthermore, they showed that 59% of adverts of food and drinks played during family viewing time would be banned according to the current regulations if they were played during children programmes.
+Another recent study by Cancer Research UK showed strong association between watching advertisements and eating habits: young people with high TV exposure were almost twice as likely to consume 2 or more sugary drinks per week, 1 or more takeaways per week, and 1 or more fried potato product(s) per week17.